outrunnl/dbcollect/README.md

 ## Install

-No installation required, just download the dbcollect program and place it somewhere in the executable path (not in /tmp, /var/tmp or any other temporary directory).
+No installation required, just download the dbcollect program and place it somewhere in the executable path (not in /tmp, /var/tmp or any other temporary directory as it may not allow to be executed due to 'noexec' file system settings).

 Suggestion: `/usr/local/bin`